okdistribute/node-rest-parser/readme.md

 rest-parser
 =============

-A simple requset parser that enforces REST style for any backend.
-Simply implement the required methods for the underlying database model.
-The model needs implement the methods `.post`, `.get`, `.put`, and `.delete`.
+A request parser that enforces REST style for any db model.
+Simply implement the required methods for the underlying object.
+The model object only needs to implement the methods `.post`, `.get`, `.put`, and `.delete`.

 [![NPM](https://nodei.co/npm/rest-parser.png?compact=true)](https://nodei.co/npm/rest-parser/)